Leon Vaccarelli, Financial Advisor Leon Vaccarelli Discharged from Firm

-From 2011 to 2017, Leon Vaccarelli was licensed with The Investment Center, Inc. According to FINRA’s records Leon Vaccarelli was fired from The Investment Center, Inc. on July 19, 2017.
+Leon Vaccarelli was licensed with The Investment Center, Inc. from 2011 to 2017.
+According to FINRA’s records Leon Vaccarelli was discharged from The Investment Center, Inc. on July 19, 2017.
 The Investment Center, Inc. reported to FINRA that , Leon Vaccarelli through his attorney, failed to comply with company policy regarding access to his office and computer during an examination.

 Following Leon Vaccarelli’s discharge from The Investment Center, Inc. the SEC filed an action alleging among other things, that Leon Vaccarelli misappropriated and misused investment funds obtained from clients and customers.

-Prior to Leon Vaccarelli’s discharge by The Investment Center, Inc., FINRA investigated Leon Vaccarelli and brought a disciplinary action against Leon Vaccarelli.
+Prior to Leon Vaccarelli’s discharge from The Investment Center, Inc., FINRA investigated Leon Vaccarelli and brought a disciplinary action against Leon Vaccarelli.
 Leon Vaccarelli consented to a 1-month suspension from the securities and investment banking industry and a $7,500 fine.
 Leon Vaccarelli also consented to findings that Leon Vaccarelli exercised discretion in customers’ accounts notwithstanding the fact that Leon Vaccarelli did not have written authorization from the customers to place discretionary trades and The Investment Center, Inc. had not approved and accepted the accounts as discretionary.
 The findings stated that Leon Vacarelli also falsely certified that he did not handle any retail (non-advisory) customer accounts on a discretionary basis on four annual firm compliance questionnaires.

 FINRA reports that three arbitration claims involving Leon Vaccarelli’s conduct with The Investment Center, Inc. are currently pending.
 These claims allege misappropriation of funds, conversion, civil theft, and/or losses in connection to a REIT purchased prior to Leon Vaccarelli’s association with The Investment Center, Inc.